 Will I Be Able to Afford More House Next Year Than I Can Right Now?

-Misti Pandolfo
+• Misti Bradley Pandolfo

 When should you buy a home in the current market?
 There's no doubt this market is confusing, with one expert recommending selling now to get peak value for a home and others saying to wait for the market to correct.
 If you're buying, your perspective is much different.
 You want to save money but still have your pick of lots of property for sale.
 Confused?
 That's because this is a challenging market with many things to think about before you buy, especially home affordability.